Top tips for making a complaint about local authorities

 - Give your contact telephone and email details, as well as your address.
 Then, if the person dealing with the complaint needs more information, they can contact you and ask.

-- Keep notes of any telephone calls about the complaint, including the name of the person you spoke to.
-This may be important later.
+- You do not need to provide evidence to support your complaint.
+The organisation should have all the relevant information on its records.
+If the organisation cannot find information on its records it should ask you for any copies you have.
+Keep notes of any telephone calls about the complaint, including the name of the person you spoke to.
+This may be helpful later.

 Check it through

-- Get family or friends to read your complaint before you send it – if they can’t understand it then the person you send it to is likely to struggle too.
+- Get family or friends to read your complaint before you send it – if they can’t understand it then the person you send it to may struggle too.

 Be clear about what you want

 - Explain clearly what you hope to achieve by complaining.
-But be realistic: your request needs to be fair and in line with to the problems you have had.
+But be realistic.
+Your request needs to be fair and in proportion to the problems you have had.

 Be polite

-- Whether writing or speaking to a complaint officer, try to remain polite and calm.
+- Whether writing or speaking to someone, try to remain polite and calm.

 - Be assertive, not aggressive.
-Your experience of making a complaint is likely to be more productive if you calmly discuss the issues with the complaint officer – getting angry tends not to lead to a better outcome and makes the complaint process more difficult for everyone.
+Your experience of making a complaint is likely to be more productive if you calmly discuss the issues with the complaint officer.
+Acting aggressively makes the complaint process more difficult for everyone and doesn’t lead to a better outcome..

 Respond appropriately

-- Respond appropriately if asked to do so by the complaint officer.
+- Respond appropriately, if you are asked to.
 Read any letters and documents that are sent to you.
-If you cannot reply within the stated timescale, tell them why and ask for more time.
+If you cannot reply within time given, tell the organisation why and ask for more time.

 Be patient

-- It may take some time for your complaint to be considered.
-Don’t be afraid to chase politely if nothing seems to be happening to progress matters.
+- Don’t be afraid to chase politely if nothing seems to be happening to progress your complaint.